dlridings/AdStagirium/README.md

 CWK Gleerup - Lund 1962

 and NOT the Cajus Fabricius who published Positive Christianity in the Third Reich.
-Any confusion in the past must have pained and distressed him.
+Any past confusion must have pained and distressed him.

 Fabricius had an agreement with Teubner in Berlin for an edition of John Chrysostom's Ad Stagirum a daemone vexatum.
 At the time there was a thesis